The Expats Guide to the 10 Best Places to Live in Portugal

 In addition, Portugal checks all the boxes on the average retiree’s checklist and remains one of the best options for a new life.
 Portugal ranks second out of 16 countries according to the Retirement guide for US citizens created by Global Citizen Solutions’ Global Intelligence Unit.

 According to the 2024 Global Peace Index, Portugal is the seventh safest country in the world.
-It offers incredible gastronomy, cultural and recreational activities, and festivals throughout the year.
-The level of English spoken across the country is high, as Portugal ranks 8th in the 2023 Education First English Proficiency Index.
+It offers incredible gastronomy, cultural and recreational activities, and festivals throughout the year, even attracting celebrities who bought homes in Portugal.
+The level of English spoken across the country is high, as Portugal ranks 6th in the 2024 Education First English Proficiency Index.
 Plus, Portuguese cities generally offer a lower cost of living compared to other European cities.

 With a diverse range of picturesque seaside towns and bustling cities like Lisbon, the capital of Portugal, and Portugal’s second-largest city, Porto, expats, are spoilt for choice when it comes to finding the right destination that meets their needs.

 In addition to the advantages of an affordable, high-quality, peaceful lifestyle Portuguese life offers, there are also a number of key advantages to buying property in Portugal.
-These advantages include a dynamic real estate market, low cost of living, sublime climate, top-quality education and healthcare services, and no restrictions on foreign property ownership.
+These advantages include a dynamic real estate market with affordable Portugal house prices, low cost of living, sublime climate, top-quality education and healthcare services, and no restrictions on foreign property ownership in Portugal.
+Even when it comes to investing in rare properties, such as castles for sale in Portugal and land for sale in Portugal.

 Portugal Real Estate